TEEN LIBRARY PROGRAMS

 LibraryCraft is a free online 24/7 Minecraft Server for all Western Australian kids aged 7 to 17!
 Released in 2011, Minecraft is a sandbox 3D world with virtually infinite terrain where players may discover and extract raw materials, craft tools and items, and build structures, earthworks, and simple machines.

 If you play the Java Edition of Minecraft on your PC or Mac, then you can join LibraryCraft's Creative (a peaceful world where players have unlimited resources) or 'Player versus Player' (a more combative world where players can fight each other) servers.
-Please note that these servers are not Bedrock Edition, which is the cross-platform XBox/iOS/Android version of Minecraft.
+Please note that these servers are not Bedrock Edition, which is the cross-platform XBox/PC/iOS/Android version of Minecraft.

 All players have to register at librarycraft.net/join/ in order to play; LibraryCraft is a ‘whitelisted’ server, which means it is mandatory that all player's provide proof of age to show they are in the required age group.